sharoika/Capstone/_documentation/Testing/GeneralTesting.md

 ## Test Results and Incident Reports
 ### What are the testing results?
 - Routes worked as intended for rides, we were able to successfully go through 2 rides which had their coordinates constantly changing
-- For a server stress test, our highest capacity we could handle:
+- For a server stress test, our highest capacity we could handle (success rate is defined as call latency under 1 second):
   - 100 Users: 100% success rate at 5-second intervals
   - 1,000 Users: ~80% success rate at 5-second intervals
   - 5,000 Users: ~50% success rate at 5-second intervals